iampatrickbrinksma/SFS-LWC-Components/README.md

 # Lightning Web Components

-The intention of this repository is to share some useful Lightning Web Components.
+The intention of this repository is to share some useful Lightning Web Components for the Salesforce Field Service mobile app.

 # Online Or Offline (isOnlineOrOffline)